KNChiu/MemTask/README.md

 ## Development Guidelines

 ### Code Structure
-- Follow the three-layer architecture: Storage Layer, Service Layer, and API Layer
+- Follow the three-layer architecture: Storage Layer, Service Layer, and MCP Layer
 - Each class should have a single responsibility
 - Use dependency injection for better testability

 ### TypeScript Best Practices
 - Use strict typing and avoid `any` where possible
-- Define interfaces for all API parameters and return values
+- Define interfaces for all MCP parameters and return values
 - Use generics for reusable components

 ### Testing
 - Unit tests for all services and utilities
-- Integration tests for API endpoints
+- Integration tests for MCP endpoints
 - Run tests with `npm test`